Shinji94/text_twitter_minining/README.md

 # text_twitter_minining
 for apally data mining project

+I strongly recommend reading this chapter before this week's practical to give you further background in addition to the lecture material: http://www.nltk.org/book/ch06.html

 The instruction of the code is not design in a 'click and run' format, so to use the code, user should open it in python and change the location of dataset (line 132   's = 'C:\\Users\\Hasee\\Desktop\\final project of adm\\gb-celebs\\gb-celebs')